-Markham's landforms and watercourses provide key ecological functions and linkages that connect and integrate its natural features and systems with a broader ecosystem encompassing the Oak Ridges Moraine, the Niagara Escarpment and surrounding major lake and watershed system identified by the Province, the Region and the Toronto and Region Conservation Authority.
-In particular, the tributaries of the Rouge watershed and the Little Rouge River located in Markham serve as vital ecological corridors linking the environmental systems of Lake Ontario to the Oak Ridges Moraine.
-Portions of the Don, Highland, Petticoat and Duffins watersheds are also located in Markham.
+Markham's landforms and watercourses provide key ecological linkages that connect and integrate its natural features and systems with a broader ecosystem encompassing the Oak Ridges Moraine, the Niagara Escarpment and surrounding major lake and watershed system identified by the Province, the Region and the Toronto and Region Conservation Authority.
+In particular, the tributaries of the Rouge watershed and the Little Rouge River located in Markham serve as a vital ecological corridor linking the environmental systems of Lake Ontario to the Oak Ridges Moraine.
+Portions of the Don, Highland, Petticoat and Duffins watershed are also located in Markham.

-By defining a system of linked natural heritage and hydrologic features and associated lands to support their functions, the natural heritage areas establish limits and priorities for protection of Markham's significant environmental features relative to the use of lands within and adjacent to them.
-This "environment first" approach to land use planning ensures that significant natural heritage and hydrologic features and the lands needed to support the function of these features are protected.
+By defining a system of linked natural heritage and hydrologic features and associated lands to support their functions, the Natural Heritage Areas establish limits and priorities for protection of Markham's significant environmental features relative to the use of lands within and adjacent to them.
+This Environment First approach to land use planning ensures that significant natural heritage and hydrologic features and the lands needed to support the function of these features are protected.